 LIZZIE FRANCKE

-Lizzie Francke is a Senior Production and Development Executive at the BFI’s Film Fund.
-She was formerly a Development Producer for the UK Film Council’s Development Fund where she oversaw the First Feature programme, which developed projects such as Clio Barnard’s The Arbor and Gillian Wearing’s Self Made.
+Lizzie Francke is Senior Production & Development Executive at the BFI’s Film Fund.
+She formerly oversaw the First Feature programme for the UK Film Council’s development fund, developing such projects as Clio Barnard’s The Arbor and Gillian Wearing’s Self Made.